Inspection outcome: Standards met

 Principle 4.
 Services, including medicines management

 People with a range of needs can access the pharmacy’s services.
-The pharmacy generally provides its services safely and manages them well.
-The pharmacy gets its medicines from reputable suppliers.
-It responds appropriately to drug alerts and product recalls.
-This helps make sure that its medicines and devices are safe to use.
+And the pharmacy provides its services safely and manages them well.
+It gets its medicines from licensed wholesalers and stores them properly.
+And it responds appropriately to drug alerts and product recalls.
+This helps make sure that its medicines and devices are safe for people to use.
+The pharmacy highlights prescriptions for higher-risk medicines so there is an opportunity to speak with people when they collect these medicines.
+And people who get their medicines in multi-compartment compliance packs receive the information they need to take their medicines safely.

 Principle 5.
 Equipment and facilities